 Protecting the enterprise was a far easier endeavor ten or more years ago.
+In the time that has passed, we have experienced a digital transformation that has changed the state of play.
+A positive consequence of this is the likes of the MODELO Application Platform which is able to improve productivity across an enterprise exponentially.
+In contrast, digitization has led to a new online threat to business being born.
 Companies primarily relied on the castle wall strategy of protection with the utilization of a strong firewall perimeter that encircled the servers, users, and workstations within the confines of the on premise enterprise.
 It felt safe and pretty much was.
 However, much like the reliance on the medieval castle protection strategy that was eventually thwarted by the invention of gunpowder, trusting your network to the singular protection of a perimeter firewall is no longer enough.
 This is due to both the growing sophistication of the tactics used by cyber criminals as well as the evolvement of the enterprise itself.
 Businesses that have a web presence require triple firewall protection strategy today.

 The Network Perimeter Firewall